-Of course, as noted, Head, Hand, and Heart are always interacting.
+Of course, as noted, Head, Hand, and Heart are artificial distinctions; in reality they always interact and overlap.
 The Heart and Head are combined in the modern graduate nurse who has become a quasi-doctor.
 And many skilled-trade Hand roles, like plumber or car mechanic or IT support worker, require cognitive diagnostic skills that are not that different from the problem-solving abilities of a medical consultant.

 Yet, Head abstraction and detachment increasingly dominate our culture.
 The ethos of digital giants like Google and Facebook is self-consciously unrooted and global.
 It is best summed up in Airbnb’s oxymoronic slogan: “Belong Anywhere.”
 The internet and social media kept us connected in the Covid-19 crisis, and even in normal times these can help friends and communities come together more easily.
 But the advance of digital platforms into our lives has tended to reduce opportunities for craft and the need for human contact or attachment to specific places.
 By contrast, it is the undervalued embodied